Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Finite-size scaling analysis of measurement induced criticality

 \section{Finite-size scaling analysis of measurement induced criticality}

 Although phase transitions are defined in the thermodynamic limit, we can use finite-size scaling analysis to study them numerically.
 With our exact state vector calculations, we were able to simulate systems only up to 18 qubits with $10^3$ samples for $N\leq 16$ and $500$ samples for $N=18$.
-We used the quality of the data collapse to determine the critical probability $p_c$, and critical exponent $\nu$.
+We used the quality of the data collapse to determine the critical probability $p_c^{\mathrm{MIPT}}$, and critical exponent $\nu$.

-The model for the finite-size scaling collapse is given in Eqn. \ref{eqn::scaling collapse}.
-If there is a continuous phase transition at $p=p_c$, then the left hand side of this equation, computed close to $p_c$ should collapse into the scaling function of the parameter $(p-p_c)L^{1/\nu}$.
+The model for the finite-size scaling collapse is given in \cref{eqn::scaling collapse}.
+If there is a continuous phase transition at $p=p_c^{\mathrm{MIPT}}$, then the left-hand side of this equation, computed close to $p_c^{\mathrm{MIPT}}$ should collapse into the scaling function of the parameter $(p-p_c^{\mathrm{MIPT}})N^{1/\nu}$.
 The fitting parameters are determined by the method described in Ref. \cite{Skinner_MIPT_2019}.
 We discuss this briefly for completeness.